kubevirt/monitoring/runbooks/VMCannotBeEvicted.md

 ## Mitigation
 In order to resolve the situation and alert you can either
 1. Set the evictionStrategy to shutdown
-1. Inspect the reason that prohibit the VM to be live migrated (as described above) and see whether this can be changed.
+1. Inspect the reasons that prohibit the VM to be live migrated (as described above) and see whether this can be changed.
 For example: changing disk type, network configuration etc.